imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 For the environment which has garbage collection (`Go/geth`), the automatic garbage collection was turned off and manually triggered before each program run.

-The implementation of the preliminary instrumentation and measurement can be seen **TODO reference**
+The implementation of the preliminary instrumentation and measurement can be seen in the [`src/instrumentation_measurement` dir](https://github.com/imapp-pl/gas-cost-estimator/tree/master/src/instrumentation_measurement)

 #### Preliminary analysis